Giraut/flipper_zero_noptel_lrf_sampler_3d_printed_case/README.md

 If your printer can only print with one filament, remove the 31 symbols so the top cover bears the markings as recessed engraved symbols.

-Alternatively, if you want to remove one or more markings, print the corresponding symbols with the same material as the top cover, so they fill up the recesses and disappear from the final print.
+Alternatively, if you want to remove one or more markings, keep the corresponding symbols and print them with the same material as the top cover, so they fill up the recesses and disappear from the final print.

 ![Top cover in PrusaSlicer](images/top_cover_in_prusaslicer.png)